serverless/components/README.md

       # Type: string

-      - name: name # The name of the parameter
+      name: # The name of the input/output
         type: string # The type
         # Optional
         required: true # Defaults to required: false